leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/CheerpX.Linux/05-setKmsCanvas.md

 ---
-title: CheerpX.Linux#setKmsCanvas
+title: setKmsCanvas
-Description: Configure the KMS canvas for rendering graphical output in a CheerpX Linux instance.
+description: Configure the KMS canvas for rendering graphical output in a CheerpX Linux instance.
 ---

 ```ts